 Composable provides system level features to help users manage their resources within the platform.
 Key functions for system administrators are also available.

-Users can access their profile by clicking on the icon in the topbar.
+Users can access their User Profile by clicking on the icon in the topbar.

 - Edit their user details (e.g., Name, Organization)